 At the 5th Annual Future Combat Vehicle Conference at RUSI on June 8th, Brigadier Bill Moore, Director Equipment Capability (Ground Manoeuvre) provided a description of the various UOR’s and capability enhancement in progress and an update on the Medium Weight Capability and FRES.
 He confirmed that thinking on C-130 transportability had changed:

 A400M and C-17 will dictate the weight and size limits for FRES.
 We estimate only seven to seventeen C130’s will be in service by the in-service date for FRES

 The General Dynamics 8 x 8 Advanced Hybrid Electric Drive (AHED) test vehicle was also demonstrated in the UK in June.
-AHED used a hybrid electric power system an in hub motors.
-A month later, General Dynamics were awarded an 18 month Wheeled Chassis Technology Demonstrator Programme contract by Atkins, the Systems House.
-AHED had a 500hp diesel engine and large battery system that powered in hub electric motors.
+AHED used a hybrid electric power system and hub motors.
+A month later, General Dynamics were awarded an 18-month Wheeled Chassis Technology Demonstrator Programme contract by Atkins, the Systems House.
+AHED had a 500hp diesel engine and a large battery system that powered in-hub electric motors.